trueos/trueos-docs/trueos-handbook/postinstall.rst

 Writing OpenRC Services
 ^^^^^^^^^^^^^^^^^^^^^^^

 OpenRC has a dependency based init system.
-As an example, let’s examine a service which needs *network* such as SysAdm.
+As an example, examine the SysAdm service, which needs *network*.
 Here are the contents of the :file:`/usr/local/etc/init.d/sysadm` *depend* section:

 .. code-block:: none